soubhik-c/ma705-hhs-data-breach-reporting/README.md

-# Breach of Protected Health Information[^news]
+# Breach of Protected Health Information

 Hacking used to be about having fun.
-Now it’s about profits.
+Now it’s about profits.[^news]

 Penetrating information systems has become an illegal industry worth billions.
 Criminals flock to hacking to take advantage of all the money there is to be made.